jamwine/Web-Portfolio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 'To try, invites failure'
+role: "'To try, invites failure'"

 # Organizations/Affiliations to show in About widget
 organizations: